 Walking in humility can be a struggle.

 The carnal nature seeks to maintain its identity and independence!
-But our spirit yearns to be humble, honourable, and acceptable to Yahuwah Elohim [the LORD God].
+But our spirit yearns to be humble, gracious, and acceptable to Yahuwah Elohim [the Hebrew name for the LORD God].

 demand for preeminence, and our spirit’s deepest desire to maintain a humble and contrite spirit before Yahuwah, our Creator (Isaiah 57:15 and Matthew 26:41).

-These kind of moments test our resolve to speak the truth within our heart (Psalms 15:2).
-Such prideful moments test our perspective about ourselves, testing if we are thinking more highly of ourselves than we ought to (Romans 12:3).
-We must ask ourselves if we truly desire to walk in the way of truth (Psalms 119:30).
+These kind of moments test our resolve to speak the truth within our heart (Psalms 15:1-2).
+Such prideful moments test our perspective about ourselves!
+Are we thinking more highly of ourselves than we ought (Romans 12:3)?
+Do we honestly desire to walk in The Way of Truth (Psalms 119:30)?